MA in Romance Languages with Emphasis in French

 - - - Duolingo English Test* 105 -

 Note: Applicants must also demonstrate adequate preparation in advanced language and literature courses.
-This will require their having completed at least four courses equivalent to a 4000-level course for masters applicants or a 7000 level course for doctoral applicants at the University of Missouri.
+This will require their having completed at least four courses equivalent to a 4000-level course.
 At a minimum, three of these courses must be in literature.
 If the faculty determines a deficiency, they will require that the student complete remedial course work in literature during the first year of enrollment.
 The director of graduate studies will inform students of these additional requirements at the time of their admission.

 Required Application Materials

 - All required Graduate School documents

 - Official Transcript

 - 10-15 page writing sample in language of desired degree program, must be uploaded to the online application